criteo/kerberos-docker/README.md

 - `krb5-kdc-server-example-com`
 - `krb5-service-example-com`

-The goal is to connect from `krb5-machine-example-com` to `krb5-service-example-com` with ssh and Kerberos authentication (using GSSAPIAuthentication).
+The goal is to connect from `krb5-machine-example-com` to `krb5-service-example-com` with SSH and Kerberos authentication (using GSSAPIAuthentication).

 Here cluster architecture: